 Explore Woolwich Works

-You don’t have to buy a ticket to come to our spaces, Woolwich Works is open to everyone.
+You don’t have to buy a ticket to come to our public spaces, Woolwich Works is open to everyone.

 There’s lots to do nearby around Woolwich as well, so check out Our Local Area for our recommendations.